 The Council prepares an Annual Health and Safety Report which is considered by both Cabinet and the Audit & Governance Committee.
-The Annual Report will be published later in the year [to be inserted].
+The Annual Report identifies a number of priorities for improvements and an action plan to take these forwards in 2024/25.
+The annual report can be found via this link Annual Health and Safety Report.